Carradee/front-end-aides/README.md

 # Front-End Code

-**THESE ITEMS ARE A BIT OUT-OF-DATE.** On my end, I've made revisions, but I've not yet prepped those in a releasable way.

 This repository includes:
+* a polyfill for the
+**THESE ITEMS ARE IN REVISION.** I've not yet prepped the edits in a releasable way.
 * a master stylesheet
 * CSS post processor

 To come:

 * a JS & CSS polyfill for the HTML5 `<dialog>` tag

+## javascript-aides
+Scripts from my personal JS library that I find worth sharing.

+### dialogs-polyfill.js
+Use `<dialog>` tags in your HTML, give them unique ids, and link to those ids.
+Nothing else needed.
+The script edits the HTML, adds CSS classes, and injects CSS into the page head as necessary.
+View it on [CodePen](https://codepen.io/Carradee/full/eVGeqj).

 ## master-stylesheet
 **version: 0.01**